12 Ways To Prepare For The Second Wave of COVID

 Holiday Products and Food

-The holidays will be much different for most of us!
+The holidays will be much different for most of us because of Covid!
 That doesn’t mean we shouldn’t celebrate them the best we can anyhow; therefore, this year to give Thanks means more than ever if you have breath in your lungs!

 Holidays do not have to cost a fortune!
 For instance, the best holiday festive napkins, plates, and decorations can come from the Dollar Store!